Raider-Arts/painter-megascan-link/README.md

 This plugin enable the import of Megascan Assets using the Custom Socket Export feature of [Quixel Bridge](https://quixel.com/bridge)

+# New version notes
+> **The manual installation starting from version v0.3.0-beta and later are NO LONGER REQUIRED** so you should be able to use the plugin just by installing it with no additional actions.

 ## Quick start guide

 For a complete guide on all the options of the plugin refere to the [How to use documentation](https://painter-megascan-link.readthedocs.io/en/latest/user_guide_usage.html).